essex clock repair service

 2. Dismantling to examine each part including springs for signs of excessive wear and damage.

-3. First ultrasonic tank clean and rinse to remove dirt and congealed oil from pivots and pivot holes.
+3. First ultrasonic clean to remove dirt and congealed oil from pivots and pivot holes.

-4. Burnishing of worn pivots and rebushing any badly worn pivot holes.
+5. Checking for worn pivots and pivot holes.

-7. Making up new silk threads, gut lines, suspensions etc. and greasing or replacing mainsprings.
+7. Checking silk threads, gut lines, suspensions etc. greasing and re-fitting mainsprings.

 8. Reassemble loosely for final adjustments to ensure proper operation.